-In his time at the helm, Coach Machado has a career record of 538-235, has won three CIF titles (2003, 2004 & 2012), has appeared in six CIF championship games and has won 12 league titles.
+In his time at the helm, Coach Machado has a career record of 562-245, has won four CIF titles (2003, 2004, 2012 & 2022), has appeared in seven CIF championship games and has won 12 league titles.
 In 2003, his team went 32-1 to win national champion honors.
 To this day, that team holds the record of the most consecutive wins ever with 27 straight and the most wins in San Diego county ever with 32 wins in a season.
 In 2021, his team won the Southern Regional State Championship.
 In 2003, Coach Machado was honored with National Coach of the Year honors.
 In 2019, Coach Machado was honored with the California Coaches Association Baseball Coach of the Year.
 In 2022, he was named the CIF Coach of the Year.

 Coach Machado has had numerous players receive athletic scholarships at various college levels as well as two MLB draft picks.
 Phillip Evans, a 2011 graduate was the first Maverick to make an opening day roster in the MLB with the Mets in 2018.
-Mickey Moniak, a 2016 graduate was the first overall pick in the MLB draft that year.
+Mickey Moniak, a 2016 graduate, was the first overall pick in the MLB draft that year.
 Spencer Jones, a 2019 graduate, was drafted in the first round by the New York Yankees after a successful college career at Vanderbilt.

 Coach Machado is loved by his players with many coming back to visit year after year.
 His son Austin played catcher for the Mavericks from 2016-2020.